To continue enjoying all the features of Navy Federal Online, please use a compatible browser. Confirm your browser capability.

 What’s an IRA Account?

 • Roth IRAs are funded with after-tax dollars, which means you make your contributions to your account after you’ve paid taxes.
-These funds also grow tax-free, and since you’ve already paid taxes on the money before you made your contributions, you won’t be taxed on your withdrawals.
+These funds grow tax-free, and since you’ve already paid taxes on the money before you made your contributions, you won’t be taxed on your withdrawals.

 It’s important to know that the IRS has very specific guidelines on contribution, income and age limits, required minimum distributions, and more.
 Check the IRS website for more details.